rozum-robotics/pulse-api/README.md

 #### Versions api
 You may need to get information about software and hardware versions.
 For example, you want to contact developers because you noticed some strange behaviour.

+Provided methods:
+* `hardware` - return hardware version for all motors, usb-can, safety, wrist.
+* `software` - return software version for all motors, usb-can, safety, wrist.
+* `robot_software` - return robot software version.

-Example below will give you additional information about robot components that you can send to developers:
+Example below will give you additional information about versions of robot components that you can send to developers:

 ```python
 from pulseapi import Versions